 New Zealand Resume Writing Guide

-Working abroad sounds like an adventure to many people.
-However, it requires thorough preparation, starting with a successful application.
-Work in New Zealand requires more than just the obvious New Zealand cover letter and New Zealand resume writing and translation.
-You will face issues that probably did not even cross your mind when you become interested in New Zealand jobs.
+The overseas career sounds like an adventure to many people.
+However, it requires thorough preparation, starting with a successful application and passing the New Zealand job interview.
+Work in New Zealand requires more than just the obvious New Zealand resume with New Zealand cover letter writing and translation.
+You will face issues that probably did not even cross your mind when you become interested in jobs in New Zealand.

 In New Zealand, the term resume is used instead of CV.
 The resume is a New Zealand-style CV.
 There is no set format for a resume in New Zealand.
 Therefore, the New Zealand resume usually details the most recent job first (reverse chronological order) and highlights the main aspects of your career.
 It is less structured, in a narrative style and more brief than a CV.
 It is also more subjective.